kmrsivm/Collection-Framework/LinkedList.md

 	-	get(int index): Retrieves the element at the specified index.
 	-	size(): Returns the number of elements.
 	-	isEmpty(): Checks if the list is empty.
+	-	addFirst()	Adds an item to the beginning of the list
+	-	addLast()	Add an item to the end of the list
+	-	removeFirst()	Remove an item from the beginning of the list
+	-	removeLast()	Remove an item from the end of the list
+	-	getFirst()	Get the item at the beginning of the list
+	-	getLast()	Get the item at the end of the list

 ## Advantages of LinkedList